deepaktalwardt/interview-prep-cpp/README.md

 ## Day 46

 #### LeetCode
-120. :large_blue_circle: [79-word-search.cpp](LeetCode/79-word-search.cpp) _Hint: What happens if you go down the wrong path and need to reset back to the valid path?
+120. :large_blue_circle: [79-word-search.cpp](LeetCode/79-word-search.cpp) _Hint: (1) Iterative: What happens if you go down the wrong path and need to reset back to the valid path?
 Backtracking!_
+_(2) Recursive: Don't need to worry about backtracking.
+How would you keep track of the path you're on?_

 121. :red_circle: [308-range-sum-query-2d-mutable.cpp](LeetCode/308-range-sum-query-2d-mutable.cpp) _Hint: There is a dynamic programming way to do later._